PennyLaneAI/pennylane/code_together.md

 ### PennyLane: Code Together FAQ

 Q: What is PennyLane:Code Together? <br />
-A: PennyLane:Code Together is an online event where solving marked PennyLane issues rewards swag.
+A: PennyLane:Code Together is an online event where you can win swag for solving marked PennyLane.

 Q: When and where does the Code Together take place? <br />
 A: August 16th-27th, in the [PennyLane GitHub